Dahimi/Mars-Rover-Prototype/README.md

 <!-- Describe your project in brief -->

-This is IoT project where my team and I have implemented ML + Robotics + Engineering + Web Dev technics to build a small Mars Rover prototype.
+This is an IoT project where my team and I have implemented our Machine Learning + Robotics + Engineering + Web Development skills to build a Mars Rover prototype.

 # Demo-Preview
 <!-- Add a demo for your project -->